lucprincen/lucidian-tides/Sessions/10 - Session 10.md

 Suddenly, Doloris and Rayna hear floor boards creak.
 Two people, a young woman and man, enter the building through the same door where we entered.
 They take the stairs up to the bathroom.
 Burst through the door.

-Mal and the woman recognise each other, seemingly family.
-Woman asks if Mal finally decided to join the family business.
-Introduces the
+Mal and the woman recognise each other, Mal's sister, Lucienne.
+Lucienne asks if Mal finally decided to join the family business.
+Introduces the man as her betrothed, [[Eliander]].

+Asks us to step back as she shows her hand, having a similar ring to Doloris'.
+She intends to step through the water, as she has some business.
+Rayna steps back towards the bath tub, turns around and casts thunderwave on the water, splashing it around.
+This causes Lucienne to step forward in panic, shouting "No!".
+Mal stops her with her rapier.
+As he does that, Lucienne transforms into a fiendish being with horns and bat-like wings on her back.

+Eliander looks at his betrothed, and asks "Now?".
+Lucienne, now looking annoyed, replies with "Yes, you idiot!".
+Then, Eliander continues to casts fireball on the group.